How to be a better opening batsman

 That said, you will want to focus on two areas in particular:

-• Middle practice.
+• Middle cricket practice.
 Practicing against fresh bowlers with a new ball in simulated match conditions will teach you how to adapt to the mental and tactical side of opening.
-When you have had a middle practice sit down with your coach and opening partner (and possible the number 3) and discuss how it went, what your tactics were and whether they worked or not.
+When you have had a middle practice, sit down with your coach and opening partner (and possible the number three) and discuss how it went, what your tactics were and whether they worked or not.

 • Technical development.
-While you want as many shots as possible, the main areas to work on are the straight shots and judging whether to play or leave.
-This can't be done in standard nets as the bowling is not accurate enough so grab an empty net with your opening partner and give each other some accurate throw downs instead.
+While you want as many shots as possible, you don't need them.
+Get the straight shots in order first.
+Learn to judge whether to play or leave.
+Have some more attacking options thirdly.
+This can't be done in standard nets as the bowling is not accurate enough so grab an empty net with your opening partner and give each other some accurate throwdowns or bowling machine drills instead.

 An opener needs to be a positive player with the ability to leave attack behind for a while if you are up against a good opening bowling attack.
-Practice with this in mind and you will not go far wrong.
+Practice to learn this cricketing nous, and you will not go far wrong.

 Comments